pa2lo/skladnik/README.md

 - added *hideButtons* prop to *NumberInput*
 - added *circle* prop to *IcoButton*
 - added *labelNote* prop to InputWrapper (all inputs)
+- added *InfoTable* example page which uses d&d and composables
 - updated *SelectInput* - added *searchPlaceholder, searchableFields, noItemsText, loading, searchThrottle* props and *search* event
+- updated *WarehouseItemController* and related views to support *useDeleteForm* composable
 - other bug fixes and improvements

 ## Update 9/24